 Yet another building block in our construction of a global administrative law is the current appeal of the discourse of "deliberation."
-From true believers comes the assertion that policy decisions can be reached not by bargaining, log rolling and compromise among the differing fixed interests of the various players at the table, but instead by a discussion at the table which can result in transcending interest aggregation to arrive at an unselfish achievement of truly good conclusions.
-As noted earlier, a major feature in the collapse of faith in bureaucratic government has been the conclusion that the public interest" is a will-o'-the-wisp that is beyond definition or achievement by any one, let alone a specialized, expert bureaucracy under pressure from interest groups and electorally oriented politicians.
-The vogue in deliberation is a reassertion of faith in the public interest-one that cleverly substitutes procedural definition of it for a substantive definition that is impossible to obtain.
-If only there is enough talk, we take it as a matter of faith that the public interest will emerge.
+From true believers comes the assertion that policy decisions can be reached not by bargaining, log-rolling, and compromising among the differing fixed interests of the various players at the table, but instead by a discussion at the table that can result in transcending interest aggregation to arrive at an unselfish achievement of truly good conclusions.
+A major feature in the collapse of faith in bureaucratic government has been the conclusion that the public interest is a will-o'-the-wisp that is beyond definition or achievement by anyone, let alone a specialized expert bureaucracy under pressure from interest groups and electorally oriented politicians.
+The vogue in deliberation is a reassertion of faith in the public interest-one that cleverly substitutes a procedural definition for a substantive definition that is impossible to obtain.
+If there is enough talk, some take it as a matter of faith that the public interest will emerge.

 There are a number of reasons to be agnostic if not atheistic about deliberation.
-Most fundamentally, there is little reason to believe that people with substantial, long-term, material interests in achieving a particular outcome are going to abandon those interests and dedication to those outcomes as sweet reason emerges from the talk fest.

-Moreover there is the serious methodological question of how we could ever discern whether a particular discussion had shifted from an interest aggregation to a deliberative mode.
-Pluralist and deliberative models of decision making both prescribe the same observable procedures.
+Most fundamentally, there is little reason to believe that people with substantial, long-term, material interests in achieving a particular outcome are going to abandon those interests and their dedication to those outcomes as sweet reason emerges from the talk fest.
+Moreover, there is the serious methodological question of how we could ever discern whether a particular discussion had shifted from a mode of interest aggregation to deliberation.
+Pluralist and deliberative models of decisionmaking both prescribe the same observable procedures.
 All concerned interests are to have a seat at the table.
 A maximum exposition of relevant data and the most scientifically valid analysis of that data possible should be achieved.
 All relevant questions should be asked and answered.
-And, in many versions, the resulting decision should be subject to a further independent (judicial) review.
-If all these things have been observed, have we observed a perfect pluralism, presumably leading to Paretan optimality, or a good deliberation presumably leading to converging and reordering of particular interests that achieves the public interest.
-The only way we could tell would be to calculate what particular policy would have been achieved by mere interest aggregation and compare that imagined outcome with the actual one.
-If all the procedural norms have been met and the actual outcome is different, and objectively better, than the imagined one, then we would conclude that deliberation had occurred.
-Both imagining the aggregation outcome and objectively evaluating the actual one would appear to be beyond our current research capacity.
+And, in many versions, the resulting decision should be subject to a further independent judicial review.
+If all these procedures have been observed, does it result in a perfect pluralism presumably leading to Pareto optimality, or in a good deliberation presumably leading to a converging and reordering of particular interests that ultimately achieve the public interest?
+The only way to tell would be to calculate what particular policy would have been achieved by mere interest aggregation and compare that imagined outcome with the actual one.
+If all the procedural norms have been met and the actual outcome is different and objectively better than the imagined outcome, then one would conclude that deliberation had occurred.
+Both imagining the aggregation outcome and objectively evaluating the actual outcome seem beyond current research capacity.